 - Site website builder

-Microsoft Excel is part of Microsoft 365 and offers a free plan for non-business users with a Microsoft account.
+Microsoft Excel is part of MS 365 and offers a free plan for non-business users with an account.

 The paid plans for personal use include: